 Additional notes for ELCA Companion Church candidates

-For example, if an applicant is a member of the Lutheran Church of Christ in Nigeria (LCCN), he or she should apply through the LCCN following the LCCN’s procedures.
+For example, if you are a member of the Lutheran Church of Christ in Nigeria (LCCN), you should apply through the LCCN following the LCCN’s procedures.

-The application must be submitted to ELCA Global Mission by October 15 of the year before a student intends to enroll.
+The application must be submitted to ELCA Global Mission by October 15 of the year before you intend to enroll.
 The complete application to ELCA Global Mission can also serve as an application for admission to Luther Seminary.